AlexSafatli/NootBot/README.md

 - Added permission system for uploading sounds and authenticated commands.
 Currently based on roles (Administrator, Server Management permissions).
 - Entrances no longer add to play count.
 - Removed Reddit integration due to lack of popularity.

+## Planned Milestones

+### 2.2.0

+- *Search* functionality leveraging trie data structure
+- *Subcategories* that would act identical to *categories* but also function as children
+- Update to newest version of [JDA](https://github.com/DV8FromTheWorld/JDA)